Daggett, California: Demographics

-Solar power generation
+Infrastructure

 The world's first commercial solar power plants, SEGS I (built in 1984) and SEGS II (built in 1985) of the SEGS network were located in Daggett.

 Daggett was also home to a unique solar thermal energy plant named Solar One, a pilot project which was operational from 1982 to 1986.
 The plant used mirror-like heliostats to aim sunlight at a collecting cylinder located on a solar power tower (a type of solar furnace), through which oil flowed.
 The large quantity of sunlight reflected on the sphere superheated the oil, which was then used to create steam for power generation.
 The plant was upgraded in 1995 as part of the Solar Two project.
 Solar Two substituted molten salt compounds instead of oil as an energy storage medium.

 During calibration of the power plant's thousands of heliostats, a ball of glowing light was sometimes seen in the nearby area.
 This effect was caused by the heliostats focusing sunlight onto a specific point.
 As the intensity of the light increased, it reflected off dust in the desert air.
 This phenomenon was sometimes seen by passersby on nearby Interstate 40 and 15.

 Solar Two was decommissioned in 1999, and the facility was converted in 2001 into a gamma-ray astronomy telescope.
 The facility is now known as CACTUS (Converted Atmospheric Cherenkov Telescope Using Solar-2).
 CACTUS, which is operated by the University of California, Davis but owned by Southern California Edison, operated from late 2004 until late 2005.

 On November 25, 2009, the Solar Two tower was demolished.
 The site was leveled by Southern California Edison.
 All heliostats and other hardware were removed.
 Plans are in place to develop a training facility for Southern California Edison to train personnel on construction and maintenance of high power transmission lines and towers.

 At the Coolwater Generating Station (600 MW natural gas, decommissioned in 2015), a 482 MW photovoltaic power station with 394 MW of battery began construction in October 2021.